Roof Installation

 Shingles skipped or not butted up properly

-missing shingles on Bothell homeHere is a photo a Bothell roofing job where the roofer just plain skipped putting in shingles.
-This is of course an obvious and willful act, but it did happen!
+Here is a photo of a Bothell roofing job where the roofer just plain skipped putting in composite roof shingles.
+This is, of course, a blatant and willful act, but it did happen!
 What is a bit less obvious is that the shingle rows were also misaligned, as you can see in the callout.

 Starter shingles required

-sealant is missing on the starter shingles allowing them to blow up in a windThis roof was installed without using starter shingles on the first row of shingles on the roof edge.
-Starter shingles include a sealant that is within 2" of the roof edge that keeps the shingles from blowing upward and tearing in a strong wind.
+This roof was installed without using starter shingles on the first row of shingles on the roof edge.
+Starter shingles include a sealant that is within 2” of the roof edge that keeps the shingles from blowing upward and tearing in a strong wind.

 Underlayment must be smooth and flat

-underlayment is wrinkled trapping waterThe underlayment is a layer under the shingles that provides a second barrier to water entering the home.
+The underlayment is a layer under the shingles that provides a second barrier to water entering the home.
 It needs to be laid flat and smooth on the roof deck so that any water that does reach it drains off the roof.
 Here is a house where the underlayment was installed with wrinkles, trapping water and possibly funneling it into the home.
 Here the roofer left the underlayment buckled and creased.

-vent pipe flashing is tucked under the shingles below the vent pipeProper installation of vent pipe flashing requires the flashing to extend out over the shingles below the vent pipe so that water runs out over the roof.Likewise, the flashing above the shingle must be installed under the shingles so that water does not run in under the flashing. vent pipe flashing is incorrectly installed over the shinglesHere you see, on this Woodinville home, one vent pipe without lower flashing extending out and the other vent pipe with the entire flashing incorrectly placed above the shingles.
+Proper installation of vent pipe flashing requires the flashing to extend out over the shingles below the vent pipe so that water runs out over the roof.Likewise, the flashing above the shingle must be installed under the shingles so that water does not run in under the flashing. vent pipe flashing is incorrectly installed over the shinglesHere you see, on this Woodinville home, one vent pipe without lower flashing extending out and the other vent pipe with the entire flashing incorrectly placed above the shingles.

 All roof penetrations need flashing

-all roof penetrations need flashing and here it is missingAny and all roof penetrations need to be properly flashed.
+Any and all roof penetrations need to be properly flashed.
 Flashing is a metal skirt that surrounds the opening and directs water away from and around the penetration and down the top of the shingles.
 Here you can see where the roof neglected to put flashing around the skylights.
 Flashing is required to go around roof vents, stand pipes, walls, and chimneys.
 Flashing should be good quality so that it outlasts the shingles.

 Valley flashing cannot have exposed nails

-valley nails are exposed and can cause leakingValleys where two roof sections come together require valley flashing or overlapped shingles.
+Valleys where two roof sections come together require valley flashing or overlapped shingles.
 If valley flashing is used the nails holding the flashing in place must be well up under the shingles so that no leaks occur.
 Here you see exposed nail heads on the valley flashing.
 A heavy rain will flood the valley and cause water to run into the house.

 Less visible errors exist as well